ranzan998/scripts-/README.md

 This repo is to show case how scripts from other softwares/programming language can be called through python scripts, so as to have best of every world. flexibility of python + reliability of Ferret + computational feasibility of Fortran.

+# by extension, more useful scripts are added henceforth june/09/23